Goziechukwu/muse_school/README.md

 - _Blog Post Content_: The contents of the blog posts are real life stories of individuals, extracted from the blog owner's personal testimony and from the book titled "The 5 Resets" written by the Harvard stress expert, Dr. Nerurkar Aditi.

-- _User Interface, Experience and Logic Design_: A large part of the UI/UX and website interactivity design ideas were obtained from the mock project- _Codestar blog_ by the Code Institute.
+- _User Interface, Experience and Logic Design_: A large part of the UI/UX and website interactivity design ideas were obtained from the mock project- _Boutique Ado_ by the Code Institute.

 - _Deployment Terminal_: The deployment terminal used in the project was created by Code Institute.

-- _Images_: All images were downloaded from [Pixabay](pixabay.com) free online source, except the image in the About Section of the blog site, which was downloaded from the mock project- _Codestar blog_ by the Code Institute.
+- _Images_: All images were downloaded from [Pixabay](pixabay.com) and [Unsplash](unsplash.com) free online source, except the image in the About Section of the blog site, which was downloaded from the mock project- _Codestar blog_ by the Code Institute.